MadaMzandu/uisp-ros-plugin/README.md

 2. PPPoE username and Password to provision PPPoE.
 3. Mac address to provision DHCP instead.
 4. IP address to bypass the pool

+## Enabling automatic username and password generation

+1. You need to go to panel > settings > general and enable the checkbox for this feature.
+2. When adding a service for a client leave the username and password blank to let plugin generate the field automatically.
+3. A manually typed in username or password will override automatic generation for the field.
+4. Deleting the existing username or password will cause the plugin to generate a new value for the field
+5. The username is either client login, client lastname or client company name with service number appended.

+## Creating dropdown device selection

+1. Go to crm settings > other > custom attributes.
+2. Create a new custom attribute with the following parameters - type: choice, Attribute type: text,Client Visible:no.
+3. Then go to plugin panel > settings > attributes and type in the name of attribute created in step 2.
+4. Click the save button when the panel finds the attribute.

+There are two reasons why this can only be done manually if your are interested:

+1. Plugins can query uisp but uisp cannot query plugins therefore custom attrbutes cannot pull values such as device names from the plugin.
+2. A rigid solution would be for the plugin to push the device list to uisp whenever a device is added, however ubiquiti has not provided an API call that can push values to enumerated custom attribute.

 ## Handling account suspension and unsuspension